bitnami/charts/bitnami/tensorflow-resnet/README.md

 <!--- app-name: TensorFlow ResNet -->

-# TensorFlow ResNet packaged by Bitnami
+# Bitnami package for TensorFlow ResNet

 TensorFlow ResNet is a client utility for use with TensorFlow Serving and ResNet models.